-Unit Awards
+Unit Aw ards

-Nama Number of Units That Have Not Vested (#) Market Value of Class B Units That Have Not Vested (\$) (2)
+Name Number of Units That Have not Vested (#) Market Value of Class B Units That Have Not Vested (\$)(2)

-Name Eric D. Long That Have Not Vesteu (\$) (2)

 Eric D. Long 346,875(1)

 Joseph C. Tusa, Jr. 93,750(1)

-Kevin M. Bourbonnais 125,000(1)

 David A. Smith 93,750(1)

-Dennis J. Moody 93,750(1)

 - (1) Represents the number of Class B Units in USA Compression Holdings that have not vested as of December 31, 2011.
-These Class B Units will vest in thirty-six equal monthly installments on each monthly anniversary of December 31, 2011, except for the units held by Mr. Bourbonnais, whose units vest as to 25% on June 13, 2012 and in thirty-six equal monthly installments thereafter. - (2) As described in footnote 1 to the "-Summary Compensation Table" and in the discussion above under the heading "-Discretionary Long Term Equity Incentive Awards," the Class B Units are intended to allow recipients to receive a percentage of profits generated by USA Compression Holdings over and above certain return hurdles.
+These Class B Units will vest in thirty-six equal monthly installments on each monthly anniversary of December 31, 2011. - (2) As described in footnote 1 to the "-Summary Compensation Table" and in the discussion above under the heading "- Discretionary Long Term Equity Incentive Awards," the Class B Units are intended to allow recipients to receive a percentage of profits generated by USA Compression Holdings over and above certain return hurdles.
 The Class B Units had no recognizable value as of December 31, 2011.